| |

 Are you curious about what sustainability means to a Pacific Islander?
-Small Islands are at the frontlines of the climate change crisis, but often their say on climate policy is silenced by larger developed nations.
-We welcome guest author Krista Aoki, to share her views on why holistic sustainability is important, how being from the American Pacific has shaped her narrative and some actionable steps for us all to consider.
+Small Islands are at the frontlines of the climate change crisis, but often, their say on climate policy is silenced by larger, economically developed nations.
+We welcome guest author Krista Aoki to share her views on why holistic sustainability is important, how being from the American Pacific has shaped her narrative, and some actionable steps for us all to consider.

 Rethinking Sustainability

 There is something about stepping off a plane and entering an open-air airport in Hawai’i.
-That moment you step off the plane and feel the warm tropical air, you’re greeted with aloha.
+When you step off the plane and feel the warm tropical air, you’re greeted with aloha.

-Somewhere along the way, you’ll probably hear Hawaiian Pidgin English, a creole language created when immigrants and Hawaiians needed to communicate with each other.
-You might hear the strumming of a ukulele, a popular instrument introduced to Hawai’i by Portuguese immigrants from Madeira.
+Somewhere along the way, you’ll probably hear Hawaiian Pidgin English, a Creole language created when immigrants and Hawaiians needed to communicate with each other.
+You might listen to the strumming of a ukulele, a popular instrument introduced to Hawai’i by Portuguese immigrants from Madeira.
 The signs and street names in Olelo Hawai’i (the Hawaiian language) are also hard to miss.

 You’ll be amongst a multicultural community.